jpretak/jpretak/README.md

 # I'm John, a lifelong learner, technology and automation evangelist, and self appointed nerd.

+_please pay no mind to the sparse commit history...
+I'm busy doing actual work. (have you heard you can make repos private???  shhhh)_

 - 📫 How to reach me: ...